 What is the Time Limit For Filing a Truck Accident Claim in Easton, PA?

-But do not wait.
-The more time passes, the more difficult it may be to find reliable witnesses and evidence necessary for your claim.
-With all of our lawyers named to the American Association of Justice, Marion Munley selected as the first woman to head the AAJ’s Trucking Litigation Group, and Daniel Munley appointed as the Group’s Chair, our specialists have the knowledge to guide you through every step of your claims process and ensure that you receive the settlement you deserve.
+With all of our lawyers named to the American Association for Justice, Marion Munley selected as the first woman to lead the AAJ’s Trucking Litigation Group, and Daniel Munley serving as the Group’s Chair, our team has the experience to guide you through every stage of the claims process.

 Call Munley Law Today